thedatab0y/42_Inception/README.md

 ### WordPress + php-fpm

 WordPress is a popular web content management system that is used to create dynamic web sites.
 It's easy to use and has a large community of developers creating plugins and themes to add functionality and customize the look of your site.
-In this project, I'm using WordPress in conjunction with php-fpm to ensure your site runs properly.

 ### MariaDB